 According to the latest data from 2021, Denmark, Finland and Sweden had expanded their marine protected areas to above the target level of 10% of their exclusive economic zone.
 The overall trend in OECD countries, including the Nordics, is that the level of protection has risen over the last two decades.

-The share of key biodiversity areas (KBA) that are protected vary significantly in the Nordics, with 87% coverage levels in the Denmark to 15% in Iceland.
-As there is no set target on protection level of KBAs, the OECD has operationalised the target at 93%, corresponing to the level of the best OECD performers in 2015.
-Currently, while some progress is being made, none of the Nordics are on a path to achiveve this level by 2030.
+The share of key biodiversity areas (KBA) that are protected varies significantly in the Nordics, with 87% coverage levels in Denmark to 15% in Iceland.
+As there is no set target on the protection level of KBAs, the OECD has operationalised the target at 93%, corresponding to the level of the best OECD performers in 2015.
+Currently, while some progress is being made, none of the Nordics is on a path to achieve this level by 2030.

 By 2020, prohibit certain forms of fisheries subsidies which contribute to overcapacity and overfishing, eliminate subsidies that contribute to illegal, unreported and unregulated fishing and refrain from introducing new such subsidies, recognizing that appropriate and effective special and differential treatment for developing and least developed countries should be an integral part of the World Trade Organization fisheries subsidies negotiation

 |14.6.1||Degree of implementation of international instruments aiming to combat illegal, unreported and unregulated fishing|

 As of 2022, countries worldwide scored an average of 4 out of 5 in their level of implementation of international instruments to combat illegal, unreported and unregulated fishing (IUU).
 Data shows that progress is being made globally, with the global average standing at 3 out of 5 in 2018.
 As a further mark of progress, in June 2022 members of the WTO adopted the Agreement on Fisheries Subsidies to end prohibited fisheries subsidies.